patricksilvy/patricksilvy/README.md

 - 💬 Ask me about **JavaScript, HTML, CSS, Node.JS**

-- 📫 The fastest way to talk to me is by email
+- 📫 The fastest way to talk to me is on instagram @patrick_silvy

 <br><br>